 These are delicious steaks, and go well with potatoes, vegetables, or a side salad.
 Be sure to add some garlic bread to soak up the delicious sauce in this sirloin steaks with Irish whiskey sauce.

 I love cooking with alcohol.
 It adds a depth of flavor that you just don’t get with regular pan sauces.
 When cooking with it, some (but not all) of the alcohol and calories burn off, as well.

-My husband always loves any dishes where I use whiskey, and this Irish whiskey makes a very special sauce for these sirloin steaks.
+My husband always loves any dishes where I use whiskey, and Irish whiskey combined with Baileys Irish cream makes a very special sauce for these sirloin steaks.
 He was doubly happy to have the night off!